Zebralt/resourcely/README.md

 PyQt5.QtCore.QUrl('file:///home/waluigi/only_otters/images/next.png')
 ```

 A `Resource` is a simple structure with two fields: a name and a URL.
-The class has several utility properties to convert the URL to different formats, such as `str and, `QUrl` since we work with PyQt.
+The class has several utility properties to convert the URL to different formats, such as `str` and `QUrl` since we work with PyQt.
+It also implements [PEP 519](https://www.python.org/dev/peps/pep-0519/).

 You can describe a list of resources in 3 ways: